Neo45666/DevOps-Projects/07. Shell_Scripting/README.md

 # SHELL SCRIPTING

-Shell scritpting helps automate repititive task.
+Shell scritpting helps automate repetitive task.
 Bash scripts are essentially a series of commands and instructions that are executed sequentially in a shell.
 You can create a shell script by saving collection of commands in a text file with a .sh extension.
 These scripts can be executed directly from the command line or called from other scripts.

 ## Shell Scripting Syntax Elements